 Resolution 2405 (2018) calls for UNAMA and the Secretary-General’s Special Representative for Afghanistan, within their mandate and in a manner consistent with Afghan sovereignty, leadership and ownership, to continue to lead and coordinate international civilian efforts in full cooperation with the Government of Afghanistan.

 UNAMA maintains a permanent and extensive field presence across Afghanistan, as well as liaison offices in Pakistan and Iran.
-The Mission has more than 1,300 staff - comprised of 1,041 Afghan nationals and 347 international staff.
-(Note: Figures from January 2018.)
+The Mission has more than 1, 211 staff - comprised of 833 Afghan nationals, 310 international staff and 68 UNVs.
+(Figures from December 2018.)